TheChunkyPumpkinhead/thechunkypumpkinhead/README.md

 My name is Chris Campos
 =============================

-*   🌍  I'm based in Ft.
-Lauderdale
+*   🌍  I'm based in Portland.Or
 .

 <p align="left">